weeevo/Study-Buddy/README.md

 # Study Buddy
 **You better study, buddy!**
 This chrome extension is your most powerful tool for when you need to focus hard.
 Set fully customizable work and break timers, and control website blocking during work sessions.
-You can add the extension to chrome here:

 There is a light and dark mode available, with (hopefully) more color customization coming in the future!